Infineon/NFC-verifier/CloudService/AWSTemplates/README.md

 # NFC verifier - Cloud service (AWS CloudFormation Template)
 This document of AWS cloud templates will assist you in quickly getting started with Infineon NFC verifier cloud setup and create your own cloud server.

+**Warning: For demonstration and evaluation purposes only** These templates are only example implementations to enable easy setup of AWS cloud infrastructure for demonstrations.
+For production purposes, the implementation shall have adequate security measures to take care of security critical assets such as keys and tokens.
+Please refer to security risks and guidance on [OWASP](https://owasp.org/) for additional information.

 ## Contents
 1. [LambdaFiles](../AWSTemplates/LambdaFiles/):
     <br>This folder contains the AWS Lambda services in the form of JAR libraries.